GM-11/NFT_Minting_Tutorial_Core/README.md

 Click on **Confirm** to confirm the transaction.

 Awsome!
-We have minted our first NFT on the Core Blockchain!🥳 But why can't we see it?🤔
+We have minted our first NFT on the Core Blockchain!🥳

+But wait, why can't we see it?🤔

 ![img](./assets/pic10.png)

 Well since this NFT is on the testnet, metamask automatically does not detect them.
 We need to import our NFT into our wallet.

 Cick on `Import NFT` at the bottom.
 Add your contract address in the `Address` section and 0 in the `Token ID` section and click on `Import`.

+![img](./assets/pic11.png)

 Wonderful, now we can see our nft in the wallet!
-![img](./assets/pic11.png)

 ## Conclusion